ietf-tools/bibxml-service/docs/topics/xml2rfc-compat.rst

    in ``public/rfc/bibxml/_reference.foo.bar.xml``, adjusting it to ``public/rfc/bibxml/reference.foo.bar.xml``.

-2. A docid mapping is looked up for the normalized path.
+2. A :term:`docid` mapping is looked up for the normalized path.
    If found, bibliographic item with mapped docid is attempted to be retrieved from authoritative sources and its XML serialization is returned.